-- 12.1 This Memorandum of Understanding sets forth a full and entire understanding of the parties regarding the matters set forth herein, and any and all prior or existing Memoranda of Understanding, understandings and agreements regarding the matters set forth herein, whether formal or informal, are hereby superseded and terminated in their entirety. - 12.2 No practice or benefit provided by this Memorandum of Understanding shall be modified without the mutual agreement of the City and PSA.
+12.1 This MOU sets forth a full and entire understanding of the parties regarding the matters set forth herein, and any and all prior or existing Memoranda of Understanding, understandings and agreements regarding the matters set forth herein, whether formal or informal, are hereby superseded and terminated in their entirety.

+12.2 No practice or benefit provided by this MOU shall be modified without the mutual agreement of the City and the PSA.